pld360/jellyfin-samsung-orsay-os/README.md

-# Jellyfin for Samsung Smart TV with Orsay OS
+# Jellyfin for Samsung Smart TV with Orsay OS - mod
-This is a version of Jellyfin for Samsung Smart TV produced before 2014.
+This is a fork of the original version of Jellyfin for Samsung Smart TV produced before 2014 without server version checking which in the original version bricks the app on newer server versions.
+The modded version had a "mod" suffix at the end of the .zip filename.
+The original version is also added, without the "mod" suffix.

 The models concerned are using Orsay OS, a legacy operating system that is no more supported.
 Apps and OS updates are no more available but the system is still customizable using the developer account.